Skiraka/Test/3 - Create Users.md

 - Opened Command Prompt, ran whoami to verify logged in as domain user.
 - Opened System Properties again to verify domain membership.
   - <img width="592" height="243" alt="image" src="https://github.com/user-attachments/assets/e0d80206-2719-47d3-b140-9f70b6a5afa1" />
-- Confirmed each PC was adde to Active Directory Users and Computers
+- Confirmed each PC was added to Active Directory Users and Computers
   -  Moved each computer to the Computers OU for GPO assignment in later labs.

 ## Create User Accounts in AD DS